-* Citadels and Castles.
-These are almost always dissapointing since they carry little more then a number of men and the stats of the ruler, which is disheartening.
-Nothing is revealed about their allegiance, further dispostion or any other noteworthy features.
-No wonder most of the citadels in Carcosa were kind of a bore.
+* Citadels and Castles: These are almost always disappointing since they carry little more then a number of men and the stats of the ruler, which is disheartening.
+Nothing is revealed about their allegiance, further disposition or any other noteworthy features.
+No wonder most of the citadels in Carcosa were boring.

-* Lurid Lairs.
-Again, useful but rather dull.
+* Lurid Lairs: Again, useful but dull.
 A list of lairs for monsters.
 Only the type, number encountered and hex location are given.

 * Ruins & Relics: The first section of these maps that I would rate as truly useful, each map has a series of one sentence descriptions of some buried ruin or relic usually guarded by a monster.
 In it’s shittiest form it looks like this:

 Inside a Cavern a Wormeaten Longboat – 8 SKELETONS